-More and more children, at an even younger age, are getting online for educational aids as well as gaming, entertainment, and social media.
+More and more children, at an even younger age, are getting online for educational reasons as well as gaming, entertainment, and social media.

-While the benefits of the internet for the kids cannot be denied, the open access to all kinds of information and people across the world also means that one should be aware of and cautious against the plethora of risks that it comes with.
+While the benefits of the internet for children can’t be denied, the open access and exposure it gives them to all kinds of information and people across the world, comes with some risk.

-If you are a parent or a guardian, the responsibility to educate your children about those risks and pitfalls in order to protect them online falls in your court.
+As a parent or guardian, the responsibility to educate your children about the risks associated with exposure to the internet falls in your court.

-A good start is being open and consultative about online security with the children.
-It is imperative for parents and guardians to teach the kids about privacy, identity theft, et al.
+A good start is being open and consultative about online security with your children and discuss topics such as privacy and identity theft.

-You need to make them aware why they shouldn’t share sensitive information, like personal details or location information, and also avoid geotagging their photos when they are out and about.
+They need to understand why they shouldn’t share sensitive information, like personal details or location information, and also avoid geotagging their photos when they are out and about.

-Ask them to not share their passwords, even with their friends, and teach them about password hygiene and about the use of password managers.
-Also, help them configure and teach them about the privacy settings available on social media sites.
+Ask them to not share their passwords, even with their friends, and teach them about password hygiene and about the use of password managers early on.
+Also, help the understand and configure the privacy settings on their social media sites.

-As per an Ofcom report published in 2018, only a minority of 8-15-year-old children were able to correctly identify sponsored links while web browsing.
-It is, therefore, important for parents to tutor children on safe browsing ways to prevent them from wandering off to unintended websites as well as ways to avoid phishing attacks.
+As per an Ofcom report published in 2021, just under half of children aged 8-15 who used search engines could correctly identify adverts on Google searches, and about half realized that some sites within a search engine’s results could be trusted and some couldn’t.
+It is therefore important for parents to educate children on safe browsing practices to discourage them from unintentionally wandering off to unknown websites, as well as ways to avoid phishing attacks.

 Screen Time Management

-A simple way to limit the exposure of kids to the internet is by managing the time they spend on their devices.
-You can allow the use of laptops, tablets or phones only for a particular period of time or set a fixed usage time per day.
+A simple way to limit your child’s exposure to the internet is by managing the time they spend on their devices.
+You can allow the use of laptops, tablets or phones only for a particular period of time, or set a fixed usage time per day.

-You can also choose to limit the time they spend on certain apps, say Facebook or Fortnite, using the built-in options on their phones or through a supported app.
+You can also choose to limit the time they spend on certain apps, say Instagram or TikTok, using the built-in options on their phones or through a supported app.